Strictly speaking, tone and tonality are different things. Observe the definitions below:

-Is a note where we perform the tonality.
-As there are many different notes, we can have the same tonality in different tones; or we can have the same tone with different tonalities.
+Tone: is the note where the tonality is made.
+As there are several different notes, we can have the same tonality in different tones; or have the same tone with different tonalities.

 Go to: Parallel Key

-Back to: Module 7
+Back to: Module 8